-Reforestation with a variety of tree species is the primary objective in managing and retaining Duluth's urban forest.
-Green ash was one of three or four species that were heavily emphasized by Midwest communities, including Duluth, as the replacement species for the American elms lost to Dutch elm disease.
+Reforestation with a variety of tree species is the primary objective to manage and retain Duluth's urban forest.
+Green ash was one of three or four species heavily emphasized by Midwest communities, including Duluth, to replace the American elms lost to Dutch elm disease.
 Ash was chosen because of its tolerance of a range of environmental conditions and resistance to other pests.
 The choice to replace elm with ash resulted in yet another large monoculture.
 At the time, species diversity was not a well understood concept as a means to manage unforeseen devastation to plant communities.
 Learning from the mistakes made in the past, the city will avoid monocultures through diversity and mixed planting schemes.
-Species diversity will help to reduce the impact of devastating tree loss events caused by biological factors.
+Species diversity will reduce the impact of devastating tree loss events caused by biological factors.

-Once (mainland) EAB is detected, the spring and fall will be dedicated to replanting where ash trees once stood throughout the city.
-The reforestation goal will be to plant 1 tree for every 1 ash tree that was removed.
-The Parks Maintenance Department will continue to remove hazard trees.
-All other pruning and tree removal work will be delayed.
+The Parks Maintenance Department will dedicate the spring and fall to replanting the ash trees removed according to this plan.
+The reforestation goal is to plant one tree for every ash tree removed.
+Staff will continue to remove hazard trees but all other pruning on non-ash species will be delayed.

 As part of the replanting plan, the city will have a 2-year aftercare program for trees planted after removals.
 Stressed trees are more susceptible to diseases and insect pests.
-It is important to water regularly and prune properly to maintain tree vigor.
+It is essential to water regularly and prune properly to maintain tree vigor.
 The Park Maintenance Department will be responsible for new tree aftercare.